delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 This line is the actual Bash command that we'll be running on the staging host.
 This will look something like `rsync -r user@host:/source/path /staging/mount/path`.

 ```
-    result = callback.run_bash(staged_source.connection, rsync_command)
+    result = libs.run_bash(staged_source.connection, rsync_command)
 ```

-This is an example of a [callback](/References/Glossary/#callback), where we ask the Delphix Engine to do some work on our behalf.
-In this case, we're asking the engine to run our Bash command on the staging environment.
-For full details on the `run_bash` callback, and on callbacks in general, please see (link to reference).
+This is an example of a [platform library](/References/Glossary/#platform-libraries) function, where we ask the Virtualization Platform to do some work on our behalf.
+In this case, we're asking the platform to run our Bash command on the staging environment.
+For full details on the `run_bash` platfrom library function and others, see this [reference](/References/Platform_Libraries).

 ```
     if result.exit_code != 0: